 Medical errors are the third leading cause of death in the United States.
 One of the main types of medical errors is wrong diagnosis or misdiagnosis.
-Often times, misdiagnosing a disease or condition could lead to unnecessary surgery.
-Going through surgery is an involved process and can be stressful, painful, traumatic and emotionally draining for many.
-To unnecessarily put someone through this process that can also be financially stressful.
+Oftentimes, misdiagnosing a disease or condition could lead to unnecessary surgery.
+Going through surgery is an involved process and can be stressful, painful, traumatic, and emotionally draining for many.
+To unnecessarily put someone through this process that can also be financially stressful and usually leads to a medical malpractice lawsuit.

 Types of Unnecessary Surgery